Howard Johnson’s restaurant

 Most notably — in 1986 — Howard Johnson’s restaurants were franchised separately from the lodging brand by none other than Marriott International, Incorporated, which purchased the brand in 1985.
 Many of the Howard Johnson’s restaurants — other than the franchised ones — were either demolished or converted to other restaurant brands simply because they were viewed as real estate and not necessarily dining establishments, as Marriott International, Incorporated already owned other restaurant concerns.

-…except at the last location in Lake George, New York, where the restaurant “appears to be on solid ground” and is open year round.
-“We’re doing great,” John LaRock — the owner of that last location — said in the aforementioned article in The Washington Post.
+The last location of Howard Johnson’s had appeared “to be on solid ground” back in 2016, where the restaurant was open throughout the year.
+“We’re doing great,” John LaRock — who was the owner of that last location — was quoted as saying at that time.
 “We’re going to do some renovations this winter.
-Spruce it up, keep it going.”
+Spruce it up, keep it going”…

-For sentimentalists, it is always sad when a brand once well known for years succumbs to the ever-changing times — but there are also those who staunchly believe that change is good for the future.
+For sentimentalists, when a brand once well known for years succumbs to the ever-changing times, it always seems sad — but there are also those who staunchly believe that change is good for the future.

-In the case of the restaurant empire of Howard Johnson’s, the culprit may not have necessary been a change in the tastes of consumers — there are still people who will swear by those fried clam strips, ice cream and certain other foods; although most of them can be found with the offerings of competitors — but rather, it was apparently more the result of gross inattention.
+In the case of the restaurant empire of Howard Johnson’s, the culprit may not have necessary been a change in the tastes of consumers — there are still people who will swear by those fried clam strips, ice cream, and certain menu staples that nourished baby boomers despite the extinction of the once-proud restaurant chain; although most of them can be found with the offerings of competitors — but rather, it was apparently more the result of gross inattention.
 If I want fried clam strips, I would go to a place by the sea — such as Nathan’s Famous in Coney Island, where my mother enjoyed fried clams.

 As for the Howard Johnson lodging chain, it is apparently the lower middle-range conversion brand of a collection of mostly mediocre brands which are a part of the Wyndham portfolio of hotel and resort properties — and you can supposedly enjoy select flavors of its classic ice cream — but I have no intention of being a guest at one of these hotel properties anytime soon simply because I have no interest and because there are better lodging options for me, in my opinion.

-I might have felt some sadness about the demise of the Howard Johnson’s restaurants; but if I were offered the opportunity to dine at one, I would most likely decline anyway as — in my opinion — there are better dining options.
+I might have felt some sadness about the demise of the Howard Johnson’s restaurants; but if I were offered the opportunity to dine at one, I would most likely decline anyway as — in my opinion — better dining options are available.

 Source of photograph: Christopher Ziemnowicz, used with permission via Wikimedia Commons.